apache/spark/docs/streaming-programming-guide.md

 1. Assuming all the RDD transformations are deterministic, the data in the final transformed RDD will always be the same irrespective of failures in Spark cluster.

-Spark operates on data on a fault-tolerant file systems like HDFS or S3.
-Hence, all RDDs generated from the fault-tolerant data is also fault-tolerant.
+Spark operates on data on fault-tolerant file systems like HDFS or S3.
+Hence, all the RDDs generated from the fault-tolerant data are also fault-tolerant.
 However, this is not the case for Spark Streaming as the data in most cases is received over the network (except when `fileStream` is used).
 To achieve the same fault-tolerance properties for all the generated RDDs, the received data is replicated among multiple Spark executors in worker nodes in the cluster (default replication factor is 2).
-Though, this leads to two kinds of data in the system, that needs to recovered in the event of a failure.
+This leads to two kinds of data in the system that needs to recovered in the event of a failure.

 1. *Data received and replicated* - This data survives failure of a single worker node as a copy of it exists on one of the nodes.